pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

 - Choose a password for the admin user
 - Launch installation.
 It can take up to a minute to reach the end.

-The installer service is disabled when the configuration terminates successfully.
+The installer service is disabled once the configuration terminates successfully.

-At this step, you can login with the credentials you have defined and verify everything is up and running.
+At this step, you can login with the credentials you have defined and check everything is up and running.

 ## Configuration Details